Connect with your exact customers

 Interested in seeing the results of the study?
 Download the summary PDF here.
 I’m really looking forward to watching the Facebook Creative Labs team as they continue to explore new mobile experiences.
 Any thoughts?
 Opinions on your experience with the app?
 Questions on the study?
 Feel free to leave a comment!

-Stef Miller is a marketer at UserTesting, where she spends most of her time connecting people with content.
+Stef Miller is a former marketer at UserTesting, where she spent most of her time connecting people with content.
 Miller has worked for global corporations and teeny tiny studios, and believes that true happiness comes from collaborating with creative people to make awesome things happen.